Preserving cannabis genetics for current & future generations

 The foundation’s mission is to facilitate communities throughout the world to preserve their heritage and genetic resources under the Convention on Biological Diversity (CBD) in despite of the Single Convention of 1961 and excessive commercialisation in the era of regulation.
 Original stakeholders are generally excluded from growing and sharing of the equitable benefits of cannabis.
 The objective to facilitate a cannabis genebank in the Netherlands is to secure the preservation of the genetic resources that is a major part of their livelihood.

 Guus Lieberwerth a specialist in inward processing of native plants for the Court of Eden Foundation and Hester Kooistra, a humanistic researcher, teamed up to watch the ratification of the UN Convention on Biological Diversity/Nagoya Protocol in the Dutch Senate in 2016 closely.
 With this ratification by the Dutch government, finally the initiative to facilitate a cannabis genebank gained a legal basis, thus the Foundation was officially registered in Amsterdam in February 2017.
-The answers to questions in the Dutch parliament during a regulatory bill proposal about cannabis (7-12-2016, p.24) officially confirmed that cannabis culture and genetics also are included under the obligations of the Convention of Biological Diversity.
+The answers to questions in the Dutch parliament during a regulatory bill proposal for cannabis (7-12-2016, p.24) officially confirmed that cannabis culture and genetics also are included under the obligations of the Convention of Biological Diversity.

 The foundation aims at providing information on ingredients, plant-description, possibly also DNA-profiling, of cannabis cultivars and preserving cannabis varieties for people and communities throughout the world.